-3.3.2 - Disclosure of certain information about Board members: Information on number of shares owned and changes during the year is disclosed in our Remuneration Report and not in the Annual Report management review as recommended.
+3.3.2 - Disclosure of certain information about Board members: Information on the number of shares owned by Board members and changes therein during the financial year is disclosed in our Remuneration Report as opposed to in the management review of the Annual Report as recommended.

-3.4.2 - Independence of Board committees: To allow for both a main shareholder and an employee representative in our Board committees, half of the members of the Chair Committee, the Nomination Committee, the Remuneration Committee, and the Research & Development Committee are considered independent and not the majority as recommended.
+3.4.2 - Independence of Board committees: To allow for both main shareholder and employee representation in our Board committees, while maintaining an operational structure of the committees with relatively few members, two out of five members of the Remuneration Committee and half of the members of the Chair Committee and the Nomination Committee are considered independent as opposed to the majority as recommended.

-3.4.4 - Tasks of the Nomination Committee: Responsibility for succession management and recommending candidates for Executive Management resides with the Chair Committee and not with the Nomination Committee as recommended.
+3.4.4 - Tasks of the Nomination Committee: Responsibility for succession management and recommending candidates for Executive Management resides with the Chair Committee as opposed to the Nomination Committee as recommended.

-For a review of Novo Nordisk's compliance with the Danish Corporate Governance recommendations, please see Appendix 1.
+For a review of Novo Nordisk's compliance with the Danish Corporate Governance Recommendations, please see Appendix 1.